AP Source: Browns owners seeking share of NBA’s Bucks

-The Haslams, who have explored buying other pro teams in the past, are seeking the 25% share currently held by Marc Lasry, according to the person who spoke on condition of anonymity because of the sensitivity of the situation.
+The Haslams have explored buying other pro teams, including the Minnesota Timberwolves in the past, and now are seeking the 25% share currently held by Bucks co-owner Marc Lasry, according to the person who spoke on condition of anonymity because of the sensitivity of the situation.

 There is no timeline for an agreement or sale, the person said.
 Sportico was first to report the Haslam Sports Group’s interest in the Bucks.